esauvisky/kbdcounter/README.md

 ### Limitations

 The program currently reports on events that it knows about, those from standard keyboards and mice.
-Events from other sources (e.g., from a tablet or space ball) it may not recognize, or it may confuse with something else.
+Events from other sources (e.g., tablets, buttons on the computer itself, maybe trackpads) may not be recognized, or may be confused with something else.

+It also records only raw input, and knows nothing of keyboard layouts.
+A "KEY_S" event may not necessarily mean that "S" was produced when you pressed that button.
+For example, "KEY_S" may correspond to "Σ" if you were using a Greek keyboard layout.

 ## Security & Privacy